aksommerville/egg2/README.md

 - [ ] Web.
 - - [ ] Video: Determine whether border is necessary.
 For now we are applying always.
 That's wasteful, but should be safe at least.
 - - [ ] Touch input, on-screen gamepad.
+- [ ] editor: MIDI-In for synth instrument testing.
+Maybe just while the modecfg modal is open?
+- [ ] editor: MissingResourcesService: For song, Report missing drums and unconfigured channels.
 - [ ] native: Can we use egg-stdlib's rand()?
 There might be some value in having PRNG behave exactly the same across targets.
 - [ ] native: Record and playback session.
 - [ ] native: Add an initial audio delay like we did in v1.
 I've noticed missed notes in Humm Fu.